jiumao2/pyDANT/docs/IO.rst

 Results
 +++++++++++++

-This part is the main output of Kilomatch, which contains the estimated cluster IDs for each unit across sessions.
+This part is the main output of pyDANT, which contains the estimated cluster IDs for each unit across sessions.

 ``IdxCluster.npy`` assigns a unique cluster ID for each unit (-1 for non-matched units).
 You can use it to extract the matched units across sessions.